arthurysong/SWriter/README.md

 ### TODO

 CURRENTLY working on this one
+- TODO: Use imgur to upload images
+- TODO: Create a landing page
+- TODO: First post is a format post
 - TODO: Allow ordering of notes.. by updatedAt, by createdAt?
 - TODO: Only allow publish if both the title and content are not empty...
 - TODO: Bug where creating a NB and adding multiple notes bugs.. and doesn't show the note created after first one